 - Favorability: Create competing landing pages with unique messaging to test which version converts better.

-Many problems associated with content are there because of the people and processes that facilitate the creation, publication, and management of your content.
-Use your DAM system to inform and refine best practices for workflow, processes, resource needs, and governance.
+Use your DAM system to inform and refine best practices for workflow, collaboration, processes, resource needs, and governance.
 Here are a few ways to leverage your DAM system to identify people and process areas that need a little love:

 - Identify interviewees: Evaluate user-specific stats, such as login data, to identify your power users.
 Interview them to discover broken processes, communication and tool gaps, and pain points.

-- Insights: Evaluate efficiency stats, such as downloads per search, to understand how your content library meets user expectations and how efficiently your team can find what they need.
+- Insights: Evaluate activity stats, such as downloads per search, to understand how your content library meets user expectations and how efficiently your team can find what they need.

-- Microtests: Methodically test and measure the impact that workflow changes, such as admin approval settings, have on quality control.
+- Microtests: Methodically test and measure how quality control is impacted by workflow changes, like admin approval settings.